LaboratoireCosmerTOULON/DTW_KNN_RNN/README.md

 To compare the signal of each diver with his own signal, we will be using `dtw_samediver_script.py` found in _/DTW\_KNN_.

 The code requires the following arguments:
-- window : the DTW wrapping window set by default to 10.
+- window : the DTW wrapping window size.
 - neighbors : the KNN K-factor set to by default to 3.
 - distance_type : the type of distance calculation, can be 'norm1', 'norm2', or 'angle'.
 The results presented in the paper are obtained with 'angle'.
 - data_directory: allowing us to choose one of the three directory generated in step 2 'mono/', 'duo/', or 'nosep/'.
 - subject: to select which subject should be compared.
 - yaml: a yaml file containing the metadata configuration.
 - output: allowing us to select the directory where we want our results to be stored.
-- signal_ith: to select which signal should be singled out in our comparison.
+- signal_nunmber: to select which signal should be singled out in our comparison.

-An example of how to run this code is provided in `DTW_KNN/scripts/run_samesubject_onesignal.sh` To run this script, navigate to
+An example of how to run this code is provided in `DTW_KNN/scripts/run_samesubject_onesignal.sh` To run this script, navigate to `DTW_KNN` using `cd path/to/your/directory/DTWKNN/scripts/` before running the bash code `./run_samesubject_onesignal.sh` feel free to modify the different parameters in the bash file.

 ## Step 4 The DTW leave one out classification
 Similarly, `dtw_leave1out_script.py` provide the script to isolate one signal from one diver and classify it against all other signals using leave-one-out.
 The code requires the same argument as seen in step3.
-An example of running this code is provided in `DTW_KNN/scripts/run_leave_one_out_onesignal.sh`
+An example of running this code is provided in `DTW_KNN/scripts/run_leave_one_out_onesignal.sh` Similarly and after navigating to `DTW_KNN/scripts/`, you can run the code using `./run_leave_one_out_onesignal.sh`

 ## Step 5 RNN based  leave one classification
 In the directory _/RNN/_ the code `rnn_training.py` provide the script to replicate the **LSTM,LSMT_CL, GRU,** and **GRU_CL** models.
 The code required the following arguments: